c3g/GenPipes/pipelines/rnaseq_denovo_assembly/README.md

 ## Seq2Fun protocol

+RNA-seq is a powerful tool to answer many biological questions.
+While the majority of RNA-seq data has been collected and analyzed in model organisms, it is increasingly collected in non-model organisms such as many species of environmental and/or economical importance, to answer some very basic questions, such as which genes are up- and down- regulated, which pathways are changed under different conditions.
+In most cases, they either lack of genome references or do not have high-quality genome, which has posed great challenge for RNA-seq data analysis for these organisms.

+Therefore, Seq2Fun, an ultra-fast, assembly-free, all-in-one tool has been developed based on a modern data structure full-text in minute space (FM) index and burrow wheeler transformation (BWT), to functional quantification of RNA-seq reads for non-model organisms without transcriptome assembly and genome references.

+For further information regarding Seq2Fun visit: https://www.seq2fun.ca/motivation.xhtml

 The Seq2fun protocol starts with merging fastq files with multiple readsets.
 Then Seq2fun use the fastq files to generate KO abundance table and several other files (for more info: [seq2fun output files](https://www.seq2fun.ca/manual.xhtml#sect4)) that can be used to perform downstream analysis on [NetworkAnalyst](https://www.networkanalyst.ca/NetworkAnalyst/uploads/TableUploadView.xhtml).